Exclusive supplier to

 This gallery will make you believe that anything’s possible.
 It’s packed with homespun inspiration from our happy (and proud) customers.

-Bright White finished shutters with 64mm slats in a bay window.
+Pure White finished shutters with 64mm slats in a bay window.

 This Hove home has transformed their office from a bland room into this deep blue design with bright contrasting white shutters.
 White shutters tend to draw more light into the room due to reflecting more light, this is perfect for rooms you want to take as much light into as possible with only one window.
 By outside mounting the frames they have completely filled the bay window to give a fabulous finished look to the whole area.